 We are often party to government and commercial contracts involving the development of new products.
-We derived approximately 19%, 19% and 20% of our total revenues in fiscal years 2018, 2017 and 2016, respectively, from these development contracts.
+We derived approximately 19% of our total revenues for fiscal years 2019, 2018 and 2017 from these development contracts.
 These contracts typically contain strict performance obligations and project milestones.
 We cannot assure you we will comply with these performance obligations or meet these project milestones in the future.
 If we are unable to comply with these performance obligations or meet these milestones, our customers may terminate these contracts and, under some circumstances, recover damages or other penalties from us.
 We are not currently, nor have we always been, in compliance with all outstanding performance obligations and project milestones in our contracts.
 We cannot assure you that the other parties to any such contract will not terminate the contract or seek damages from us.
 If other parties elect to terminate their contracts or seek damages from us, it could materially harm our business and impair the value of our common stock.